telerik/kendo-ui-core/docs/controls/charts/export.md

 ## Known Limitations

 All [known limitations]({% slug drawingofhtmlelements_drawingapi %}#known-limitations) of the HTML Drawing module apply.

-Most importantly:
+Below are listed the most important ones for you to note:

 * The maximum document size is limited to 5080x5080mm (200x200 inches) by the PDF 1.5 specification.
 Larger files might not open in all viewers.
 * Older browsers, such as Internet Explorer 9 and Safari, require the implementation of a server proxy.
 For more information on this, refer to [the `proxyUrl` configuration section](/api/javascript/ui/grid#configuration-pdf.proxyURL).